 Goals of this tutorial: The goals of this exercise are (1) to illustrate interactively the basic principles of the CLT, and (2) to demonstrate when it is possible to assume that the sampling distribution of the mean is reasonably normal.
 The assumption of normality of the sampling distribution underlies many inferential statistical applications and tests of statistical significance.

 What do I need to know?
 To make best use of this tutorial, you should know how z scores are related to probabilities on a normal distribution.
 You should have an understanding of basic descriptive statistics such as the mean and standard deviation.
 Familiarity with the sampling distribution of the mean will be helpful, but not required.
-You may want to review the Sampling Distribution of the Mean Tutorial before this you begin tutorial.
+You may want to review the WISE video on sampling distributions before this you begin tutorial.

 What do I need?
 A piece of paper will be useful for making certain calculations, such as calculating z-scores, and recording responses to certain questions.
 A calculator may also be handy for making these calculations.
 To convert z-scores from a standardized normal distribution to probability values, you may either use a table for the standardized normal distribution (z) or the WISE p–z converter.